Configuring HPE GreenLake SSO SAML Authentication with ADFS

 SAML Authentication workflows

-In an initiated Service Provider SSO workflow, the SSO request originates from the service provider i.e. HPE GreenLake.
+In a Service Provider initiated SSO workflow, the SSO request originates from the service provider, i.e., HPE GreenLake.
 When a user tries to access HPE GreenLake, a federation authentication request is created and sent to the ADFS server:

 - A user accesses the HPE GreenLake UI and enters their primary email address in the SSO interface.